gonac/devops/monitoring/avimetrics script/python3/README.md

 # Avi Metrics Collection

-The Avi Metrics Collection script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized time series database(s).
+The Avi Metrics Collection script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized time series database.
 The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Elasticsearch, Graphite, InfluxDB, Logstash, Splunk, and Wavefront.

-This repository includes that necessary files to deploy a centralized metrics script
+This repository includes that necessary files to deploy a centralized metrics collection script
 - **Requirements**
     - **python 3.6+**
     - **python3-yaml**